Coping With Cliques

 But even the leader can lose her power.
 In fact, the queen bee in a strong girl clique probably worries as much — or even more — about being popular and accepted as the outsiders do.
 Because no one feels secure, clique members often use the tools of flattery, humiliation, or rumors to manipulate situations and preserve their status.

 A few girls manage to stay friends with people both inside and outside the clique.
 But that can be hard to do because there's often intense pressure from the group to be friends only with people on the approved list.
 It takes a lot of self-confidence to dare to be friends with someone outside the clique.

 Beware of online groups and cliques using social network sites.
-These have become popular sites to diss others, invite only selected friends to a party, and make mean comments about photos.
+These have become popular sites to put others down, invite only selected friends to a party, and make mean comments or posts.
 People can even build fake profiles.
 Only post profile information and photos that you want everyone to see.
 Keep your messages to other people online private.

 Whether you're on the inside or the outside, cliques can make your life tough.
 But there are ways to cope: